bogomirov/keyboard-shortcuts/README.md

 * Git core client, in order to manage your local copy of the project files:  http://git-scm.com/downloads

-* Adobe Illustrator and Adobe Photoshop, in order to use the provided templates
+* Illustrator and Photoshop, in order to use the provided templates

 #Install